Nanoparticle

 Idealized model of a crystalline nanoparticle of platinum, about 2 nm in diameter, showing individual atoms.

 Nanoparticles occur widely in nature and are objects of study in many sciences such as chemistry, physics, geology, and biology.
 Being at the transition between bulk materials and atomic or molecular structures, they often exhibit phenomena that are not observed at either scale.
 They are an important component of atmospheric pollution, and key ingredients in many industrialized products such as paints, plastics, metals, ceramics, and magnetic products.
 The production of nanoparticles with specific properties is a branch of nanotechnology.

 In general, the small size of nanoparticles leads to a lower concentration of point defects compared to their bulk counterparts, but they do support a variety of dislocations that can be visualized using high-resolution electron microscopes.
 However, nanoparticles exhibit different dislocation mechanics, which, together with their unique surface structures, results in mechanical properties that are different from the bulk material.

 Non-spherical nanoparticles (e.g., prisms, cubes, rods etc.) exhibit shape-dependent and size-dependent (both chemical and physical) properties (anisotropy).
 Non-spherical nanoparticles of gold (Au), silver (Ag), and platinum (Pt) due to their fascinating optical properties are finding diverse applications.
 Non-spherical geometries of nanoprisms give rise to high effective cross-sections and deeper colors of the colloidal solutions.
 The possibility of shifting the resonance wavelengths by tuning the particle geometry allows using them in the fields of molecular labeling, biomolecular assays, trace metal detection, or nanotechnical applications.
 Anisotropic nanoparticles display a specific absorption behavior and stochastic particle orientation under unpolarized light, showing a distinct resonance mode for each excitable axis.

 Definitions

 International Union of Pure and Applied Chemistry (IUPAC)

 In its 2012 proposed terminology for biologically related polymers, the IUPAC defined a nanoparticle as "a particle of any shape with dimensions in the 1 × 10^{−9} and 1 × 10^{−7} m range".
 This definition evolved from one given by IUPAC in 1997.

 In the same 2012 publication, the IUPAC extends the term to include tubes and fibers with only two dimensions below 100 nm.

-International Standards Organization (ISO)
+International Organization for Standardization (ISO)

-According to the International Standards Organization (ISO) technical specification 80004, a nanoparticle is an object with all three external dimensions in the nanoscale, whose longest and shortest axes do not differ significantly, with a significant difference typically being a factor of at least 3.
+According to the International Organization for Standardization (ISO) technical specification 80004, a nanoparticle is an object with all three external dimensions in the nanoscale, whose longest and shortest axes do not differ significantly, with a significant difference typically being a factor of at least 3.